kittykatattack/ga/README.md

 - A handful of useful convenience functions: `ease`, `follow`, `angle`, `distance`, `rotateAround`, `rotatePoint`, `wait`, `random` and `contain`.
 Position sprites relative to other sprites using `put`.
 - A universal asset loader to pre-load images, fonts and sounds.
+All popular file formats are supported.
+You can load new assets into the game at any time.
 - An optional `load` state that lets you run actions while assets are loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused canvas-based rendering engine.
 - A plugins.js file full of extra features.
 Just copy/paste the code you want to use into your game.
-Or, if you're not worried about the file size, just link the whole thing.
+Or, if you're not worried about the extra size, just link the whole thing; it's pretty tiny anyway.
 - Yes, Ga is mobile friendly!
-- Yes, the core GA.js engine is less than 6k minified and gzipped!
+- Yes, the core GA.js engine is less than 6k minified and zipped!
-  It's all you need to start making any game.
+  It's all you need to start making any any 2D action, puzzle or strategy game.

+And the coolest part?
+If you were alone on a desert island without only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of the GA.js you could recreate the entire history of 2D video games, from Spacewar to Flappy Bird.

 Coming very soon...
 -------------------

 (These will be in plugins.js):

-- A complete 2D geometric and tile-based collision system.
+- Complete 2D geometric and tile-based collision functions.
 - Tiled Editor map support (for both flat 2D and isometric maps).
 - Many more examples including complete game prototypes.
 - Detailed documentation, user guide and tutorials.